-In all cases in which an interim suspension is imposed, the student will be given the opportunity to meet with the Assistant Dean and Title IX Coordinator or their designees prior to such suspension being imposed, or as soon thereafter as reasonably possible, to show cause why the suspension should not be implemented.
-The Assistant Dean and Title IX Coordinator or their designees has sole discretion to implement or stay an interim suspension and to determine its conditions and duration.
+In all cases in which an interim suspension is imposed, the student will be given the opportunity to meet with the Assistant Dean and the Sexual Misconduct Coordinator or their designees prior to such suspension being imposed, or as soon thereafter as reasonably possible, to show cause why the suspension should not be implemented.
+The Assistant Dean and Sexual Misconduct Coordinator or their designees has sole discretion to implement or stay an interim suspension and to determine its conditions and duration.
 Violation of an interim suspension under this policy is grounds for expulsion.